Lanecrest/SolarFlareRevamp/README.md

 # ChangeLog
+## 0.3.0
+- Overhauled the battery draining system which also allowed me to implement having things connected to batteries stay powered during solar flare.
+If all batteries are drained, the power goes out.
+- Batteries drain based on the number of things in their particular power network and the number of batteries.

 ## 0.2.2
 - Lowered the tickrate and battery drainage but this behavior will kind of get a complete rework once the logic is implemented for anything connected to a battery to stay on and not "surge."
 - VFEA batteries are now no longer drained during solar flares.